-If you desired to teach English in North America, luckily one of the biggest job markets for foreigners is to teach English in Mexico by becoming an international teacher.
+If you desire to teach English in Mexico, you are in luck.
+One of the biggest job markets for foreigners is teaching jobs abroad in Mexico by becoming an international teacher.
 English speaking skills are regarded as a valuable tool for getting ahead in life.
-The affinity for the language can perhaps be explained by Mexico’s proximity to the United States as well as the trade and business ties between the two countries.
+The affinity for the language can perhaps be explained by Mexico’s proximity to the United States and the trade and business ties between the two countries.
 Mexico is also a major tourist destination.
 Mexicans with English speaking skills find it easier to get jobs in the competitive tourism sector.

 Given the Mexican love affair with the English language, there are plenty of language schools in the country where you could try your luck.
 There are also opportunities in schools and business houses.
 Conversational English classes are a big draw.
 You could also supplement your income by becoming a private English tutor.

-Here are a few tips to make your Mexcian adventure successful:
+Here are a few tips to start your new teaching journey in one of the best countries to teach English and make your Mexcian adventure successful:

 Tip 1: Research Possible Locations:

-Opportunities for English teachers exist in Mexico’s main cities as well as its quieter, semi-rural towns.
+Opportunities to teach English in Mexico is primarily in the main cities as well as its quieter, semi-rural towns.
 Be clear in your mind about where you want to work.
 The hustle and bustle of Mexico City, Puebla, Juarez, Puerto Vallarta, León, Guadalajara and Monterrey is exciting.
 But there is a quieter side to Mexico that has its gentle charm.
-The communities are close-knit and life moves at a more sedate pace.
+The communities are close-knit, and life moves at a more sedate pace.
 However, the pay scales are lower in rural schools.
-You need to weigh the pros and cons of different locations before deciding on where you will teach English in Mexico.
+You need to weigh the pros and cons of different locations before deciding where to teach English in Mexico.

 Tip 2: Learn Spanish:

 Your stint in Mexico will be more rewarding if you know the local language.
-Your connect with people, and of course, your students will be richer.
-Knowing an additional language is an asset in the long run.
+Your connection with people, and of course, your students will be more affluent.
+Learning an additional language is an asset in the long run.
 The more languages you know, the more successful will be your teach abroad career plan!
 It would be wise to consider the additional expense of learning Spanish as a long term investment.